Effect of spacetime geometry on neutrino oscillations: Fermions in spacetime

 If the fermion is passing through ordinary matter, the fermions $f$ are electrons, protons, and neutrons (or electrons and $u$ and $d$ quarks).
 If this background matter is at rest on average in some frame, the space components of the axial current average to the spin density, while the 0-th component gives the axial charge.
 Both of these are approximately zero except is special cases.
 The space components of the first term average to momentum density, which also vanishes.
 Thus we are left with only the 0-th component of the first term, which averages to the number density of the fermions of type $f$\,.
 We can therefore write the Dirac equation for the $i$-type fermion as

 where $\tilde{n}^i_\lambda$ is related to the density of the background fermions as $\tilde{n}^i_\lambda = \displaystyle\sum_{f\neq i}\lambda^f_{V}\left\langle{\psi}^{f\dagger} \psi^f\right\rangle\,,$ and we have suppressed all gauge interactions.
 We have also ignored self-interactions, which can be done if the $i$-type fermion in this equation is not electron, proton or neutron.
-We note that this equation can also be derived in a completely covariant manner using thermal field theory~\cite{Pal:1989xs, Ghose:2023ttq}.
+We note that the matter effect in this equation can also be derived in a completely covariant manner using thermal field theory~\cite{Pal:1989xs,Notzold:1987ik, Ghose:2023ttq}.
 The coupling-weighted density $\tilde{n}$ contributes to the effective mass of fermions in a matter background.
 This can potentially affect models of many physical phenomena which concern the passage of particles through matter.
 Stellar models involve interactions of fermions with background gas made of fermions; dark matter estimates require the estimation of mass-luminosity relations, which would be modified if the effective mass of baryons in dense stars is significantly different from that in normal stars; models of early universe cosmology can also be affected for the same reason.
-Geometrical four-fermion interactions will also contribute to all fermion-fermion scattering processes, e.g. in accelerator experiments, although the contribution must be sufficiently small so as to have been masked by other interactions at current energies.
+The torsional four-fermion interaction will also contribute to all fermion-fermion scattering processes, e.g. in accelerator experiments, although the contribution must be sufficiently small so as to have been masked by other interactions at current energies.

-In this paper, we will be concerned with how neutrino oscillations are affected by this geometrical four-fermion interaction.
-While it is believed that even in regions of strong gravity such as supernovae, matter effects will wash out the effect of curvature on neutrino oscillations~\cite{Cardall:1996cd}, what we have here is different from ordinary gravitational effects.
+In this paper, we will be concerned with how neutrino oscillations are affected by this geometrical four-fermion interaction. {It is well known that neutrinos passing through normal matter receive a contribution to their Hamiltonian due to weak interactions with the background~\cite{Wolfenstein:1977ue, Mikheev:1986gs, Mikheev:1986wj}.} While it is believed that even in regions of strong gravity such as supernovae, matter effects will wash out the effect of curvature on neutrino oscillations~\cite{Cardall:1996cd}, what we have here is different from ordinary gravitational effects.
 That is because the geometrical interaction is not affected by the local curvature of spacetime, and also because the dimensionful coupling constants $\lambda_{V, A}$ cannot be determined from theoretical considerations, but must be fixed by experiments.
 We will come back to this point in the last section, for the moment let us be agnostic about the size of these coupling constants.